Leibowk/StarChaser/README.md

     - User ratings? (good spot regionally, but maybe campgrounds have tall trees?)
     - Distance
     - Datetime (time of day too.)
-    - Average level of stargazing (custom algorithm - determines from Horrible, Bad, Meh, Good, Great, Awesome, Spectacular)
+    - Determined by these other variables - can search based on average level of stargazing (custom algorithm - determines from Horrible, Bad, Meh, Good, Great, Awesome, Spectacular)

 3. Sites - Page displaying information about indiviudal stargazing sites.
 Here you can see:
     - Pictures